ave-llan/grammar-graph/api.md

 <a name="GuidedDecisionGraph+fullConstructs"></a>
 ### guidedDecisionGraph.fullConstructs() ⇒ <code>Array.&lt;string&gt;</code>
-get an array of possible construction strings from the current state, possibly including nonterminals after the next terminal
+get a sorted array of possible construction strings from the current state, possibly including nonterminals after the next terminal

 **Kind**: instance method of <code>[GuidedDecisionGraph](#GuidedDecisionGraph)</code>